 Step 1.
 Establish what business license you need

-When wondering how to apply for a business license, you need to establish which business license you need first.
-Unfortunately, we can’t continue to use the Washington business license example because it is behind a paywall, so we’re going to give an example for a California business license on the California Department of Tax and Fee Administration website.
+The first step in the process is establish which business license you need.
+We’re going to give an example for a California business license on the California Department of Tax and Fee Administration website.

 Scroll down until you see a long list of links, the screenshot below shows what you are looking for.
 The link will say “Register a New Business Activity.”
 Click it and it will ask a list of questions.

-Based on the list of questions, there are two activities most people would probably partake in when applying for a California business license:
+Based on the list of questions, there are two activities most businesses do:

 - Selling items or goods in California (Seller’s Permit)